ammdias/finctrl/MANUAL.md

-     These commands would be valid and equivalent because the positional arguments are given in order (POS1 before POS2) and the keyword arguments (ARG-A and ARG-B) always follow the the respective keyword (keyword_a and keyword_b).
+     These commands would be valid and equivalent because the positional arguments are given in order (POS1 before POS2) and the keyword arguments (ARG-A and ARG-B) always follow the respective keyword (keyword_a and keyword_b).

    * Monetary amounts must consist of positive or negative integer or decimal